geonetwork/core-geonetwork/docs/fra/users/source/admin/advanced/advanced/index.rst

  * <webappname>.jeeves.configuration.overrides.file - Cf. :ref:`adv_configuration_overriddes`
  * jeeves.configuration.overrides.file - Cf. :ref:`adv_configuration_overriddes`
  * mime-mappings -  mime mappings used by jeeves for generating the response content type
- * http.proxyHost - The internal geonetwork Http proxy uses this for configuring how it can access the external network (Note for harvesters there is also a setting in the Settings page of the administration page)
+ * http.proxyHost - The internal GeoNetwork Http proxy uses this for configuring how it can access the external network (Note for harvesters there is also a setting in the Settings page of the administration page)
- * http.proxyPort - The internal geonetwork Http proxy uses this for configuring how it can access the external network (Note for harvesters there is also a setting in the Settings page of the administration page)
+ * http.proxyPort - The internal GeoNetwork Http proxy uses this for configuring how it can access the external network (Note for harvesters there is also a setting in the Settings page of the administration page)
  * geonetwork.sequential.execution - (true,false) Force indexing to occur in current thread rather than being queued in the ThreadPool.
 Good for debugging issues.